What is a notary bond?

-A notary bond is a legally binding contract guaranteeing the notary will complete tasks ethically and in adherence with the law.
+A notary bond is a type of surety bond required by many states as a way of guaranteeing the notary will perform his or her duties ethically and in adherence with the law.
 If a notary fails to perform his or her duties, a claim can be made against the bond by the state and/or those harmed as a result of the notary’s actions.
 If this claim is valid, the bond amount can be used to reimburse the harmed parties, thereby protecting both the state and the consumers from financial loss.

 How much does a notary bond cost?

 The cost of a notary bond varies from one state to another because each state has its own bonding requirements for notaries.
 However, notary bonds are some of the quickest and easiest bonds to issue because are issued instantly without any underwriting.
 To see how much your notary bond will cost, click on your state below.

 Or, choose your state from the list below: